-The University of Iowa, with the approval of the Board of Regents, State of Iowa, confers Honorary Degrees to individuals who have demonstrated extraordinary achievements in such areas as research, scholarship, education, artistic creation, social activism, human rights, innovation or invention beneficial to society, and humanitarian outreach.
+The University of Iowa, with the approval of the Iowa Board of Regents, confers Honorary Degrees to individuals who have demonstrated extraordinary achievements in any of the following areas: scholarship, education, artistic creation, social activism, human rights, innovation or invention beneficial to society, and/or humanitarian outreach.

 The following general principles shall apply to the selection process:

-- Current employees of the university and individuals holding elected government office are not eligible, but honorary degrees may be awarded to former employees and former elected officials who meet the criteria.
+- Current employees of the university and individuals holding elected government office are not eligible, but honorary degrees may be awarded to former employees who left the institution in good standing and former elected officials who meet the criteria.

 - Philanthropy may not be the sole or main criterion for awarding an honorary degree, but may be taken into account as a factor when considered by the Honorary Degree Selection Committee.
 Nominations where philanthropy or the possibility of future endowments are the main focus will not be considered.